-Internships for psychology students
+Paid internships for psychology students

 We make sure you leave Hamline with work experience in the field of psychology on your resume.
 And the opportunities are boundless.
-Whether you want to explore a career in research, counseling, social work, psychiatry, or beyond, we have internship opportunities for you.
+Whether you want to explore a career in research, counseling, social work, psychiatry, or beyond, we have paid internship opportunities for you.

 Examples of past psychology student internships include:

 - Bridges MN (Adult Care), direct support professional

 - Jeremiah Program, child development care intern

 I chose Hamline because here, being a psychology major means being involved in hands-on research and coursework.
 Those experiences prepared me for graduate school and a career in human capital consulting.
 And five years later, I'm still connected to my professors and classmates!"

 Our innovative courses and one-on-one mentoring by faculty will give you the tools to succeed in a variety of jobs, such as:

 - Licensed alcohol and drug counselor

 - Industrial organizational psychologist